mariefourriere/Main-eventer/README.md

 # Main-eventer
->Project realised on Tuesday the 5th of November 2020
+> This project was published on Tuesday the 5th of November 2020 **Project description:**

-Our client is asking for a one page website for their event agency.
+Our client is asking for a web page for their event agency providing us with a draft which display the desired layout.
-Here is the [image](https://raw.githubusercontent.com/becodeorg/bxl-hopper-1-25/master/The%20Field/3.HTML%2BCSS/4.main_eventer/wireframe.jpg?token=APNDZOS6X72YST34SRAOLBK7VJFDO) of the client request.
+You can find it [Here:](https://raw.githubusercontent.com/becodeorg/bxl-hopper-1-25/master/The%20Field/3.HTML%2BCSS/4.main_eventer/wireframe.jpg?token=APNDZOS6X72YST34SRAOLBK7VJFDO) of the client request.

-# Our team
+# Team

-* Marie
+* Marie      *Project manager J2
 * Richard
 * Maxime
-* Guillaume
+* Guillaume *Project manager J1

-# Technologies
+# Wich technologies have we used?

+* Framework ***BULMA
 * CSS
 * HTML
 * GitHub